Edge play – what is that?

 What you need to consider:

-Edge play is characterized by the fact that you often play with factors that are difficult or impossible to fully control.
-The common SSC scheme, in which all possible risks are known and minimized as far as possible, is therefore not applicable to edge play.
-If you are aware of the risks and consequences and are prepared to accept them, the activity is regarded as RACK, risk-conscious consensual action.
+Edge play is characterized by often playing with factors that are difficult or impossible to fully control.
+The common SSC (Safe, Sane, Consensual) framework, where all possible risks are known and minimized as much as possible, is therefore not applicable to edgeplay.
+When one is aware of the risks and consequences and is willing to accept them, the activity is considered RACK (Risk-Aware Consensual Kink).

 The psychological component of edge play is also not to be scoffed at.
 Anyone who plays with boundaries must be aware of a possible stress reaction of the psyche.
 Fear is one of the strongest emotions available to us, so it must be handled with particular care.
 As incredibly exciting and enriching as the whole thing can be, in addition to all the obvious risks such as the development of trauma, there can also be a severe emotional drop after the session.